acrylian/featured_image/readme.md

 Future plans:
 -------------
-This plugin's functionality is scheduled to be incorporated into the official Zenphoto TinyMCE plugin respectively its plugin "tinyZenpage" and to allow the selection of any image eventually.
+It is planned to extend and incorporated this function into the official Zenphoto TinyMCE plugin respectively its tinyZenpage plugin.